Pillars of Hercules: Sir Francis Bacon's Novum Organum

 The Pillars appear prominently on the engraved title page of Sir Francis Bacon's Instauratio Magna ("Great Renewal"), 1620, an unfinished work of which the second part was his influential Novum Organum.
 The motto along the base says Multi pertransibunt et augebitur scientia ("Many will pass through and knowledge will be the greater").
 The image was based on the use of the pillars in Spanish and Habsburg propaganda.

 Statue of the pillars of Hercules in Ceuta

-The Spanish enclave in the extreme north of the African continent, the town of Ceuta is home to a modern-day statue called "The Pillars of Hercules" (Spanish: Columnas de Hércules).
+The Spanish exclave of Ceuta, bordering Morocco, is home to a modern-day statue called "The Pillars of Hercules" (Spanish: Columnas de Hércules).